Oscarwa/scoreboard-server/README.md

 ## Prerequisites

-Before starting this tutorial, make sure you have the following installed:
+asdasdBefore starting this tutorial, make sure you have the following installed:

 - Node
 - NPM